How many people can you accommodate?

 We don’t – but we can put you in touch with a cake maker in the village.

-Can we have our wedding cake after the dinner instead of dessert?
+Can we have our wedding cake after the dinner?

-That’s fine, but we will make a charge of £5 per person for serving the cake.
+That’s fine.
+We make a charge of £5 per person for serving the cake.

 Any other questions – please ask.
 We are here to help!